yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

   secret.xml: "yegor256/secret-repo#assets/settings.xml"
 {% endhighlight %}

-This configuration tells Rultor that needs to fetch `assets/settings.xml` from `yegor256/secret-repo` and place it into the `secret.xml` file right before starting a build.
+This configuration tells Rultor that it needs to fetch `assets/settings.xml` from `yegor256/secret-repo` and place it into the `secret.xml` file right before starting a build.